bbb-0/portfolio-project/README.md

 ## Summary

 Completing the above requirements for the project was quite the struggle.
 As this was my first project, I focused on getting my MVPs completed.
 Content first - Styling after.
+Using BEM conventions and SCSS was something new to me, using BEM helped as it allowed me to quickly understand what classes were assigned.
+Ensuring that the website will look good on phones, tablets and laptops was the biggest struggle for me when completing this project.
+Just when I thought the website looked ok on my browser switching to mobile view broke everything and had me spend a lot of time troubleshooting.

 ## Tech Stack